JayCh1/HDWI_2024/README.md

 Today, I finished updating all the scripts, html code, crontab, and install_sequence files so the routines will execute cleanly a freshly initiated Docker that follows the instructions therein.

+23 September

+All known bugs in the python code have been addressed, and all of the code in the development branch of the GitHub has been updated to reflect the changes.

+If everything is stable and consistent from a new docker initiation, we could be good to go.

 Next step is to test this for any lingering bugs, typos, or design flaws.

+29 August 2024

+Redesigned scripts for more generic ubuntu environment.